Symphony on the Bay (Greater Hamilton Symphony Association)

 Art Gallery of Burlington

 Community members will be invited to participate in 18 free Sunday workshops beginning in May to create musical chimes that will be exhibited in the outdoor Courtyard culminating in October on Culture Days weekend.
-A reception for the ‘Garden of Chimes’ exhibition will take place on July 1st, 2017, Canada’s 150th birthday, and all members of our community will be invited to a barbecue.
+A reception for the ‘Garden of Chimes’ exhibition will take place on July 1st, 2017, Canada’s 150th birthday, and all members of our community will be invited to the barbecue, happening 1-3 pm.

 Tottering Biped Theatre